YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`error` interface to determine whether it is :code:`nil`.
 If it is not, the code has a choice of examining the string which is the `$zstatus`_ for the error or accessing the numeric value.
-This means that Go application code will not see a :code:`C.YDB_OK` return.
+This means that Go application code will never see a :code:`C.YDB_OK` return.

 The YottaDB Go :code:`error` interface has a structure and a method.